supercamel/SpinoDB/README.md

 Only bother with this is unless drop time becomes problematic.

+dropOlderThan() is very fast.
+Delete old documents using this where possible.

 ### Comparison To LokiJS

 LokiJS is a similar in-memory NoSQL database, however it is far more mature and featurefull.
 It also has the advantage of being a pure javascript solution and can run in browsers.